bojan02/FishMarketWebAPP-FinalExam-NET-FTN-Informatika/README.md

 # FishMarketWebAPP-FinalExam-NET-FTN-Informatika
 Final exam project of FTN Informatika .NET web development course
+Made in Visual Studio IDE 2022

-A web application with elementary functionalities for fish markets and the fish they sell, implemented using the following working frameworks, tools and techniques:
+Web application with elementary functionalities for fish markets and the fish they sell, implemented using the following working frameworks, tools and techniques:

 SERVER:
 • ASP.NET Core Web API with Individual accounts (OAuth2)